-The daughter of seven-time NASCAR champion Dale Earnhardt, Earnhardt Miller graduated from UNC-Charlotte in 1995 with a B.A. in Business Administration with a concentration in production and operations management.
-Earnhardt immediately landed at Action Performance, lending her creative intuition and business flair to a souvenir sales company that became the benchmark in NASCAR merchandising.
-Her many roles during a six-year span included vice president of sales and vice president of procurement.
+The daughter of seven-time NASCAR champion Dale Earnhardt, Earnhardt Miller graduated from the University of North Carolina at Charlotte in 1995 with a B.A. in Business Administration with a concentration in production and operations management.
+Out of college, Earnhardt immediately landed at Action Performance, the souvenir sales company that became the benchmark in NASCAR merchandising.
+Her many roles during a six-year span there included vice president of sales and vice president of procurement.

 In 2007 Earnhardt Miller was the recipient of the Top 25 Women in Business Achievement Award by Charlotte Business Journal.
 In an Associated Press article in April 2007, Earnhardt Miller was referred to as “one of the most powerful people in the sport of NASCAR.”
 In December 2009, Earnhardt Miller was listed as the third-most powerful woman in NASCAR by ESPN.com columnist Ryan McGee.

-In February 2010 Earnhardt Miller was named Opportunity Award winner by Lyn St. James’ Women in the Winner’s Circle Foundation for her part in bringing IndyCar Series star Danica Patrick to NASCAR.
-With numerous teams vying for Patrick’s attention, it was Earnhardt Miller who lured the 28-year-old driver to JR Motorsports, giving the company one of the most recognized driver tandems in NASCAR with Earnhardt Jr. and Patrick.
+In February 2010 Earnhardt Miller was named Opportunity Award winner by Lyn St. James’ Women in the Winner’s Circle Foundation for her part in bringing Danica Patrick to NASCAR.
+With numerous teams vying for Patrick’s attention, it was Earnhardt Miller who lured Patrick to JR Motorsports, giving the company one of the most recognized driver tandems in NASCAR with Earnhardt Jr. and Patrick.

 Her most recent accolade came in 2015, as she was named one of SportsBusiness Journal’s Game Changers/Women in Sports Business for her impact on the motorsports industry.